Radical Hysterectomy

 What is cancer of the cervix (neck of womb)?

-Cancer of the cervix (also known as cervical cancer) begins in the lining of the cervix.
-Cervical cancers do not form suddenly and normal cervical cells gradually develop pre-cancerous changes that may turn into cancer over a long period of time.
+Cancer of the cervix (also known as cervical cancer) begins in the cervix which is the neck of the womb.
+Cervical cancers do not form suddenly; normal cervical cells gradually develop pre-cancerous changes that may turn into cancer over a long period of time.

 Why do I need a radical hysterectomy?

-Women with cancer of the cervix (neck of the womb) may be offered a radical hysterectomy.
-This is different from a ‘simple’ hysterectomy because not only are the cervix, uterus (womb) and fallopian tubes removed, but also the top two to three centimetres of the vagina and the tissues around the cervix.
+Women with cancer of the cervix may be offered a radical hysterectomy.
+This is different from a ‘simple’ hysterectomy because not only are the cervix, uterus (womb) and fallopian tubes removed, but also the top two to three centimeters of the vagina and the tissues around the cervix.
 The pelvic lymph glands will also be removed at this time because the cancer can spread to these glands first.
 The doctor will discuss whether it is necessary to remove your ovaries at the same time.

 The aim of the operation is to remove all of the cancer.
 If there is any evidence that the cancer has spread, you may be offered further treatment, such as radiotherapy or chemotherapy.
 This will be discussed with you when all of your results are available.